 The world of work has drastically changed over the past two years, with the majority of organisations adopting remote working models and expanding their teams across time zones.
-Technology has afforded us many luxuries when it comes to remote working, from the latest tools to stay connected through to being able to live abroad or outside of the city for a better work-life balance.
-But, working across multiple time zones can be challenging, especially if you’re a global team!
+Technology has afforded us many luxuries when it comes to remote working, from the latest tools to stay connected to being able to live abroad or outside of the city for a better work-life balance.
+But, working across multiple time zones can be challenging, especially if you’re in a global team!

 Here are some tactics to make collaborating across time zones a lot smoother:

 First things first, invest in some good technology to make collaboration easier.
 Although emailing can be a great tool for some projects, the majority of the time things can get lost in varying threads, and can be difficult to keep up with due to the lack of functionality and customisation most email providers have.